 They make a smoothie so creamy and are a natural sweetener.
 I usually do 1-3 frozen bananas, sliced and frozen on a cookie sheet beforehand.

 I fill the milk in enough to cover all the bananas.

 This is great for the Omega-3, antioxidants, and fiber.
 Depending on the smoothie size, I throw in maybe 1-3 tablespoons.

 Our favorite brands is Smucker’s Natural because it’s sugar-free.
 I do anywhere from 1-3 tablespoons, again depending on the size of the batch.
 If you are peanut and nut-free, try sunflower butter.

 For myself, I like dairy-free protein powder by Sunwarrior (affiliate).
 It’s rice based protein.
 For my kids, I do cocoa powder, chocolate syrup, or chocolate dairy-free milk.
 The chocolate measurement is “to taste”.
 I have even left out chocolate, and the boys don’t miss it.

 Spinach, romaine, or kale.
 Prewashed containers are super convenient.
 I just throw in a handful or two of greens.

 I really like our smoothies cold so I will add about 3 ice cubes per serving to the blender.
 You can add more if you’d like.

-Smoothies, especially when packed with protein and greens, make an easy dairy-free breakfast or snack for mom and kids.
-Your children will hug you lots for this one.
+Smoothies, especially when packed with protein and greens, make an easy dairy-free breakfast or snack.
+And your kids will think it’s dessert.
+WIN!

 Original Post 3-13